openservicebrokerapi/servicebroker/spec.md

 executes the request asynchronously, the Service Broker MUST return the asynchronous response `202 Accepted`.

-An asynchronous response triggers the Platform to poll the endpoint `GET /v2/service_instances/:instance_id/last_operation` until the Service Broker indicates that the requested operation has succeeded or failed.
+An asynchronous response triggers the Platform to poll the Service Instance or Service Binding's `last_operation` endpoint until the Service Broker indicates that the requested operation has succeeded or failed.
 Service Brokers MAY include a status message with each response for the `last_operation` endpoint that provides visibility to end users as to the progress of the